-In June 2021, management committed to a plan to sell part of a manufacturing facility within the Non-recycled Papers segment.
+In June 2022, management committed to a plan to sell part of a manufacturing facility within the Non-recycled Papers segment.
 Accordingly, part of that facility is presented as a disposal group held for sale.
-Efforts to sell the disposal group have started and a sale is expected by April 2022.
+Efforts to sell the disposal group have started and a sale is expected by April 2023.

-Impairment losses relating to the disposal group
+A. Impairment losses relating to the disposal group

-Impairment losses of €35 thousand for write-downs of the disposal group to the lower of its carrying amount and its fair value less costs to sell have been included in 'other expenses' (see Note 9(B)).
+Impairment losses of \$35 thousand for write-downs of the disposal group to the lower of its carrying amount and its fair value less costs to sell have been included in 'other expenses' (see Note 9(B)).
 The impairment losses have been applied to reduce the carrying amount of property, plant and equipment within the disposal group.

-Assets and liabilities of disposal group held for sale^b
+B. Assets and liabilities of disposal group held for sale^b

-At 31 December 2021, the disposal group was stated at fair value less costs to sell and comprised the following assets and liabilities.
+At 31 December 2022, the disposal group was stated at fair value less costs to sell and comprised the following assets and liabilities.

-In thousands of euro Note
+In thousands of New Zealand Dollars Note

 Property, plant and equipment 21(A) 8,129

 Inventories 2,775

 Trade and other receivables 3,496

 Assets held for sale 14,400

-In thousands of euro Note
+In thousands of New Zealand Dollars Note

 Trade and other payables 4,270

 Deferred tax liabilities 14(E) 140

+Liabilities held for sale 4,410

-Cumulative income or expenses included in OCI
+C. Cumulative income or expenses included in OCI